AlizaMedicalImaging/MDCM/DICOM/README.txt

 xsltproc UIDToTemp.xsl Part6.xml > tmp.cxx

+I add new UIDs manually:
-Recommended: diff 'UIDsStrings' array and add new UIDs to mdcmUIDs.h/.cxx, it is easy.
+diff 'UIDsStrings' array and with last_UIDsStrings.txt and add new UIDs to mdcmUIDs.h/.cxx, replace last_UIDsStrings.txt for the next time (if lost run above xsltproc with the previous Part6.xml).

+If recreate completely:
-Otherwise don't forget private UIDs (!) and change Retired -> Retired0
+don't forget private UIDs (!) and change
+Retired -> Retired0
 Retired -> Retired1
 12leadECGWaveformStorage -> ECG12leadWaveformStorage

+more post-processing may be required (replace dots, etc.)!